dcavery/resume/README.md

-# Academic CV
+# General Resume

-This repo contains my academic CV, available as a [PDF](cv-ravery.pdf).
+This repo contains my resume, available as a [PDF](resume-dcavery.pdf).
 It is adapted from Geoff Boeing's cv template.
+Forked from Ryan Avery's CV (rbavery/cv).